rramiro88/rramiro88/README.md

 ### I'm Software Engineer 👨‍💻

 - 🌱 I’m a Java guy
-- 🔭 I love to learn new things
+- 🔭 I love to learn new things, now exploring React, Javascript and Typescript
-- 💲 I'm a crypto enthusiast!
 - 🤖 I would like to explore AI in deep

 ### Connect with me: